redblade/confservicedss/README.md

 ### Development

-ConfServiceDSS is based on [JHipster 6.10.5](https://www.jhipster.tech/documentation-archive/v6.10.5) with [this model file](jhipster-jdl.jdl).
+ConfService and DSS core components are based on [JHipster 6.10.5](https://www.jhipster.tech/documentation-archive/v6.10.5) with [this model file](jhipster-jdl.jdl).
 Before you can build this project, you must install and configure the following dependencies on your machine with minimal version highlighted:

 - [OpenJDK](https://openjdk.java.net/) or [AdoptJDK](https://adoptopenjdk.net/) v1.8: Java Developer Kit is used to run the project services
 - [Maven](https://maven.apache.org/) v3.3: Maven is used to build the project